Divy123/Sticky-Notes-App/README.md

 # Sticky Notes App
+It is a web-app that has an interface which lets one add their daily tasks.
+From doing breakfast to getting at your desk to study, it schedules it all.

 ## Features

-* It is a web-app that has an interface which lets one add their daily tasks.
-From doing breakfast to getting at your desk to study, it schedules it all.
 * It also has several other features like setting the priority of tasks as important.
-* They also can mark the tasks as done, deleting the tasks, updating them as and when they require.
+* You also can mark the tasks as done, deleting the tasks, updating them as and when you require.
-* The app sends email notifications as well for the upcoming tasks as required by the user.
+* The app sends email notifications as well for the upcoming tasks as required by you.
 * It is very simple to use and setup for anyone.

 ## Installation